anton-k/mig/docs/src/04-other-monads.md

 So if we pass the common shared environment `env` to server we can use it as `Server IO`.
-We need to convert to `Server IO` becuase for WAI and warp we can run only `Server IO` based servers.
+We need to convert to `Server IO` because for WAI and warp we can run only `Server IO` based servers.
 As in library `mig-wai`:

 ```haskell